alirezatc/angular-google-map/README.md

 If you want to forward the project to someone else, you can delete the folder > “assets/lib” and the next person needs to follow these instructions:

-1- Open CMD (in Mac open Terminal) and find the path of the project (or right click on the folder and use git bash)
+1- Open CMD/ or BASH (in Mac Terminal) and find the path of the project

 2- Write "bower install" then press "Enter"

 3- Open index.html (to prevent from Cross Origin error open with Firefox or use chrome proper extension)

-*	As the app was single page I did not use Ui-router (or ng-router) which can be added.
+*	As the app is single page no routing method (such as Ui-router or ng-router) is used.